dominant-strategies/quai-docusaurus/docs/participate/use-quai/user-overview.md

 ## Addresses

 Within Quai Network, each address "lives" on one of the Zone chains.
 The first byte of each address is used to identify which blockchain is able to modify/change the state of the account.
-Information on how these bytes of data are interpreted can be found in the ["Sharding" page of the docs](../../learn/advanced-introduction/hierarchical-structure/sharding.mdx).
+Information on how these bytes of data are interpreted can be found in the [Sharding](../../learn/advanced-introduction/hierarchical-structure/sharding.mdx) page of the docs.

 **From a user perspective, this means that you need at least one Quai address that "lives" on each Quai blockchain you want to interact with.** For example, if you want to hold NFTs on Zone 1, buy NFTs on Zone 2, and hold Quai on Zone 3, you'll need three accounts.